numbbo/coco/docs/coco-doc/source/index.rst

    experiment, the experimental procedure is *budget-free* [HAN2016ex]_.

 #.
 A single performance measure is used --- and thereafter aggregated and
-   displayed in
-   several ways --- namely **runtime**, *measured in number of* |f|-*evaluations* [HAN2016perf]_.
+   displayed in several ways ---, namely **runtime**, *measured in number of* |f|-*evaluations* [HAN2016perf]_.
 This runtime measure has the advantages to

    - be independent of the computational platform, language, compiler, coding styles, and other specific experimental conditions [#]_
+   - be independent, as a measurement, of the specific function on which it has been obtained
    - be relevant, meaningful and easily interpretable without expert domain knowledge
    - be quantitative on the ratio scale [#]_ [STE1946]_
    - assume a wide range of values
-   - aggregate over a collection of values in a meaningful way.
+   - aggregate over a collection of values in a meaningful way [#]_.

    A *missing* runtime value is considered as possible outcome (see below).

 #.
 The display is as comprehensible, intuitive and informative as possible.
    We believe that the details matter.
-   Aggregation over dimension is avoided, because dimension is an a priori known parameter that can and should be used for algorithm design decisions.
+   Aggregation over dimension is avoided, because dimension is a parameter known in advance that can and should be used for algorithm design decisions.
    This is possible without significant drawbacks, because all functions are scalable in the dimension.

 We believe however that in the *process* of algorithm *design*, a benchmarking framework like COCO_ has its limitations.
-During the design phase, usually fewer benchmark functions should be used, the functions and measuring tools should be tailored to the given algorithm and the design question, and the overall procedure should often be rather informal and interactive with rapid iterations.
+During the design phase, usually fewer benchmark functions should be used, the functions and measuring tools should be tailored to the given algorithm and design question, and the overall procedure should usually be rather informal and interactive with rapid iterations.
 A benchmarking framework then serves to conduct the formalized validation experiment of the design *outcome* and can be used for regression testing.